tmccombs/thayne.zsh-theme/README.md

 So, much as I appreciate the work done by romkatv, I realized that I could create my own prompt that did everything I needed without having to depend on a massive project like powerlevel10k.

+## Future improvements

+Some things I'd like that this doesn't do yet:

+- [ ] Some kind of directory shortening if the currend directory is long
+- [ ] Show if the current git repo is "dirty"
+- [ ] Something like powelevel10k's transient prompt, but keep the time, duration, and status code.